KMU-quantum-classroom/documents/Writerside/topics/Overview.md

 The Qiskit classroom converter contains a Python package that can convert different expressions used in Qiskit, such as quantum circuits, matrices, and bra-ket notations.

-The package is based on the Qiskit library, which is an open-source library for quantum computing.

-## Support convert method

 * quantum circuit to bra-ket notation
 * quantum circuit to matrix
 * matrix to quantum circuit
 * string to bra-ket notation

+The package is based on the Qiskit library, which is an open-source library for quantum computing.

 ---